Syringe Activation & Glide Force Testing with a Texture Analyzer (ISO 7886)syringe glide force test

 Break-Loose Force vs. Glide Force: Key Distinctions

 Break-loose force (F1) is the peak force recorded at the very start of plunger travel — typically within the first 0.5–2 mm of compression.
 Physically, F1 overcomes static friction between the rubber stopper and the glass or polymer barrel.
-Elevated F1 almost always indicates a siliconisation problem: either too little silicone oil (insufficient lubrication) or silicone oil that has dried, migrated, or cross-linked during storage.
+Elevated F1 almost always indicates a siliconisation problem: insufficient silicone oil or oil that has dried or migrated during storage.

-Glide force (F2) is the steady-state force sustained after break-loose, over the bulk of plunger travel (typically between 10 % and 90 % of full stroke).
+Glide force (F2) is the steady-state force sustained after break-loose, over the bulk of plunger travel (10–90 % of full stroke).
 Physically, F2 is kinetic friction plus fluid viscous drag through the needle.
-Elevated F2 typically indicates either a barrel dimensional issue (out-of-tolerance diameter) or insufficient bulk siliconisation.
+Elevated F2 typically indicates a barrel dimensional issue or insufficient bulk siliconisation.

 ObservationLikely Root Cause